 Singapore branches of non-resident companies are, however, still taxed on such payments and are required to declare them in their annual Corporate Income Tax Returns.

 All Section 12(6) payments made by banks in Singapore to their branches/ head offices outside Singapore or another bank outside Singapore are exempt from tax.
 Hence, banks in Singapore do not need to withhold tax when making Section 12(6) payments to their branches/ head offices outside Singapore or another bank outside Singapore.

 - Section 12(6) payments that are made on contracts that take effect from 1 Apr 2021 to 31 Dec 2031 (both dates inclusive); and

 - Section 12(6) payments that are made from 1 Apr 2021 to 31 Dec 2031 (both dates inclusive) on contracts that take effect before 1 Apr 2021.

 Does my company have to file Form IR37 on behalf of a non-resident payee for payments which are exempt from tax?

 Filing of Form IR37 is not required for payments that have been granted exemption from tax under Singapore tax laws.

-However, if the payment is exempt from tax under a DTA that Singapore has concluded with the payee's country/ territory of residence and the payee is claiming tax exemption under the Avoidance of Double Tax Agreement (DTA), filing of Form IR37 is required.
+However, if the payment is exempt from tax under an Avoidance of Double Taxation Agreement (DTA) that Singapore has concluded with the payee's country/ territory of residence and the payee is claiming tax exemption under the DTA, filing of Form IR37 is required.

 Learn how to claim relief/ exemption under DTA.